havardh/javaflow/readme.md

 ## Installation ##

+### Embedding in maven build

+See the [readme](https://github.com/havardh/javaflow-maven-plugin/blob/master/Readme.md) of the javaflow-maven-plugin repository.

+### Standalone cli tool

 Download the most recent zip file under releases.
 Unzip the downloaded file to the desired location like `~/apps/javaflow`.
 Add `~/app/javaflow/bin` to your `PATH` variable.